 I tried Kobe beef for the first time at the Burger Bar.
 It was great and I am NOT a fan burgers.
 For the first time in my life, I also encountered a city with no food culture of it’s own.
 That’s a very strange thing to me and I wondered about the life of the people that live here, and what their diets were.
 Amsterdam was a different world, but I found it difficult to get lost in it.

 EDINBURGH (10 Days)

 By now, I was honestly very tired of meeting new people.
 My brain was overloaded from my travels when TEDGlobal rolled around.
-Scotland was a different city, with an old and historic air about it.
+Edinburgh was a different city with an old and historic air about it.
 It was also cold, which my southern blood did not appreciate.

 The experience of TEDGlobal had a major impact on the way I now view my work at TED.
 From the TED Fellows to the speakers, to the brilliant TED team from NY and Vancouver, it was truly a mind blowing experience to be a part of such an environment.
 I walked away with a ton of stories and experience.

 I remember feeling daring and I decided to do something totally out of my comfort zone.
 I hiked up Arthur’s Seat.
 It may not have been a real hike, but it certainly was for me.
 I’ve never done anything like that before and when I made it to the top of the hill I was overwhelmed by the breathtaking view of Edinburgh.
 I sat down and reflected on my time abroad and life changing the experience had been in less than 20 days.